The 14 best lightweight foundations of 2024 for a fresh and radiant complexion

 With more than a decade of experience in the beauty industry, makeup artist Elanna noticed a need for more minimal product offerings, which inspired her to launch her own brand called Pearl Beauty.
 Her chosen look is glowing, natural-looking skin, making her a font of knowledge surrounding lightweight foundations.

-What ingredients might you find in a lightweight foundation?
+What are the common ingredients in a lightweight foundation?

-As the formulations for lightweight foundations aren’t as packed full of pigment as a full-coverage base might be, there’s more space for added ingredients.
-These will not only help to enhance the finish of your foundation but also improve the all-round health of your complexion.
+When it comes to the formulas of lightweight foundations, they aren’t packed full of pigment like a typical full-coverage base, which means there is more space for extra ingredients.
+Not only will these enhance the finish of your foundation but also improve the all-round health of your complexion.
 The ones to look out for are:

-• Vitamin C (and other antioxidants): Antioxidants, like vitamins C and E, work to shield skin from a type of cell called free radicals which are emitted by things like pollution, UV rays and blue light.
-If the skin isn’t protected, these free radicals can damage our healthy cells, accelerating the appearance of fine lines and hyperpigmentation.
+• Antioxidants: Antioxidants, including vitamins C and E, can shield skin from a type of cell called free radicals, which are emitted by pollution, UV rays and blue light, for example.
+If the skin isn’t protected, these free radicals can damage our healthy cells, accelerating the look of fine lines and hyperpigmentation.
 Antioxidants do their best work during the day when our skin is most exposed to these kinds of stressors.

-• Hyaluronic acid: Hyaluronic acid is a kind of ingredient called a humectant, which means it works like a magnet to attract water into the skin and hold it there.
+• Hyaluronic acid: This is a kind of ingredient called a humectant, which means it works like a magnet to attract water into the skin and hold it there.
 Small but mighty, a single molecule of hyaluronic acid can hold up to a thousand times its weight in water.

-• Glycerin: Like hyaluronic acid, glycerin is also a humectant, which makes it another brilliant ingredient for preventing dehydration so that skin looks plump and dewy rather than dull and tight.
+• Glycerin: Like hyaluronic acid, this is also a humectant, which makes it another brilliant ingredient for preventing dehydration so that skin looks plump and dewy rather than dull and tight.

-• Aloe vera: Aloe vera is a lovely calming ingredient that is great for soothing dry or sensitive skin experiencing a flare-up.
+• Aloe vera: A lovely calming ingredient that's great for soothing dry or sensitive skin experiencing a flare-up.

-• SPF: It’s really important to be wearing sunscreen all year round, even when it’s gloomy outside.
-UVA rays, which are responsible for the majority of skin ageing, can penetrate through clouds.
-We always advise using a dedicated sunscreen product to ensure your skin is fully protected, but having a little extra in your foundation is never a bad thing.
+• SPF: It’s crucial to wear sunscreen year-round, even when it’s gloomy outside.
+UVA rays, which are responsible for the majority of skin ageing, can even penetrate through clouds.
+We advise using a dedicated sunscreen to ensure your skin is fully protected, but having a little extra in your foundation as a supporting act is never a bad thing.

 Which types of foundation are the most natural looking?

 "The most natural foundation finishes are soft, lightweight and breathable formulas, making them the perfect spring or summer foundations and giving you just enough coverage," says makeup artist Mira Parmar.
 "The perfect foundations that are natural looking are your sheer tints which provide a hint of colour whilst evening out skin tone.
-Tinted moisturisers are heavier but still lightweight and they tend to be dewy and fresh," she says.
+Tinted moisturisers are heavier but still lightweight and tend to be dewy and fresh."

 Which is better, cream or liquid foundation?

-Cream foundations can be great for those with dry skin or mature skin as they tend to be slightly richer in consistency and more hydrating.
-Not only do they quench dry skin, but they also look more flattering on fine lines.
-However, if you're after a truly weightless finish, this is harder to find in a cream formula.
+For those with dry and/or mature skin, you may benefit from investing in a cream formula, as they are often slightly richer in consistency and more hydrating.
+Not only do they hydrate dry skin, but they are often more flattering on fine lines.
+However, if you're after a truly weightless finish, this is can be harder to find in a cream formula.

-Liquid foundations, on the other hand, can be great for quick application and more of a lightweight consistency.
-They can range from velvety matte to fresh and glowy, so it’s important to narrow down which finish you’re looking for.
-If you want to manage a particular skin concern – e.g. oiliness – but you also want something lightweight and undetectable, liquids can be great to tick both boxes.
+Alternatively, liquid foundations are great for a quick application and have more of a lightweight consistency.
+Ranging anywhere from velvety matte to fresh and glowy in finish, it’s good to have an idea which one you’re looking for before you start shopping.
+If you want to manage a particular skin concern – such as oiliness – but also want something lightweight and undetectable, liquids are great for ticking both boxes.

 Which type of foundation is best when trying to achieve a no-makeup-makeup look?

-Don’t be fooled by the name, a fair amount of work still goes into a no-makeup-makeup look – even if you want the end result to look bare-faced and like you barely made any effort at all.
+Despite the name, a good amount of work still goes into a no-makeup-makeup look, even if you want the end result to look like you barely made any effort at all.
 Choosing the right foundation is important, as you want your skin to still look like skin.
 “I’d recommend a tinted foundation or a tinted moisturiser as they’re sheer with light coverage, which allows your natural skin to show through without looking cakey,” says Nguyen-Grealis.
 “These tend to be less matte and more satin or dewy in texture, mimicking the natural look of healthy skin.”

-If you’re on the go or in a hurry, applying with your fingers is fine, just make sure you warm your hands first and really press the product into your skin to maximise it’s staying powder.
-Ideally, though, it’s good to use a brush with relatively spaced-out bristles to buff your lightweight foundation or tinted moisturiser in for an even finish.
+Applying your base with your fingers is fine if you're on the go (or in a hurry in the mornings), but make sure to warm your hands first and press the product into your skin, in order to maximise its staying powder.
+However, ideally, you'll opt for a brush with relatively spaced-out bristles to help buff your lightweight foundation or tinted moisturiser into your complexion, resulting in an even finish.

 Fiona McKim